iqnite/iqnite.github.io/README.md

 # phorb.dev

-This repository contains the source code for [phorb.dev](https://iqnite.github.io), my personal website.
+This repository contains the source code for [phorb.dev](https://iqnite.github.io), my personal website, written in pure HTML, CSS, and JavaScript.
+It also contains the web pages of my other projects, such as the Eggsplode Recipe Maker.

 To run the website locally, simply clone the repository and open `index.html` in your web browser.
 No additional setup is required.